rust-lang/rust-wiki-backup/Docs.md

-This page collects most of the available information about Rust.

-The reference docs are the most reliable source of information, because those are likely to be correct, if incomplete.
-This wiki also has a number of useful articles of varying ages and accuracy.

 For the most up to date information, the best source is often to ask on IRC in [#rust on irc.mozilla.org][pound-rust], as that is where most discussion about Rust takes place.
 A lot of decisions are made on the mailing list [rust-dev], and new developments are often blogged in various places, which usually appear on Reddit's [r/rust].
 Some people find the minutes from the [[weekly planning meetings|meetings]] useful for keeping informed.

 [pound-rust]: http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust